Dr-404/bash_scripting/basic_projects/01_template_project/01_template.md

 # Concept of well-written script

-- Wirte code that is `readable` and has an easy flow
+- Write code that is `readable` and has an easy flows

-- write pleanty of comments describing the steps and `what our philosophy` is, `how we are using input, output, variable and files`
+- write plenty of comments describing the steps and `what our philosophy` is, `how we are using input, output, variable and files`

 - use hash mark, `#`, precedes each line of a comment